Temperature-Dependent CPT Violation: Constraints from Big Bang Nucleosynthesis: Summary and Conclusions

 \begin{itemize} \item We introduce a framework in which temperature-dependent CPT violation is parametrized by $b_0(T) = \alpha T^2$, where the $T^2$ scaling represents the maximum temperature dependence compatible with both theoretical consistency and phenomenological viability.
 Higher powers ($T^3$, $T^4$) produce excessive CPT violation at BBN, while lower powers ($T^1$) are either theoretically unnatural or phenomenologically insufficient.

-\item We present three toy models demonstrating how $b_0(T) \propto T^2$ scaling can arise from well-motivated field-theoretic structures: a cubic potential model (simple but ad-hoc), a scalar-vector coupling with temperature-driven phase transition (most natural from an EFT perspective), and a PT-symmetric Hamiltonian (alternative non-Hermitian approach).
+\item We present two toy models demonstrating how $b_0(T) \propto T^2$ scaling can arise from well-motivated field-theoretic structures: a scalar-vector coupling with temperature-driven phase transition (most natural from an EFT perspective) and a PT-symmetric Hamiltonian (alternative non-Hermitian approach).

 \item Using the precision BBN code \faGithub \href{https://github.com/vallima/PRyMordial}{\,\texttt{PRyMordial}}, modified to incorporate dynamically-solved chemical potentials, full neutron-proton interconversion rates, and finite-mass corrections to neutrino interactions, we systematically constrain electron-positron mass asymmetries from observed abundances of He-4, D/H, and measurements of $N_{\rm eff}$.